VishwRana-Coder/portfolio-1/README.md

 This is a simple portfolio website made using pure HTML and CSS.
 The goal was to get a basic idea of how a simple website works

 ## 🔗 Live Demo
-Check out my portfolio website here: [Visit My Portfolio](https://porfolio-1-vishw-rana.netlify.app/)
+Check out my portfolio website here: [Visit Portfolio#1](https://porfolio-1-vishw-rana.netlify.app/)

 [🎥 Watch the video](https://github.com/user-attachments/assets/d3cdfad8-091a-4f52-a929-a1dff7d488a6)